OreOliciouZ/MSFbot/PP.md

-# Privacy Policy for Missing Stars
+# Privacy Policy for Missing Star Fleet

 **Last Updated:** June 20, 2025

-This Privacy Policy explains what information we collect, why we collect it, and how you can manage it when you use **Missing Stars** ("the Bot").
+This Privacy Policy explains what information we collect, why we collect it, and how you can manage it when you use **Missing Star Fleet** ("the Bot").

 ## 1. What Data We Collect and Why